The Truly Integrated Management System: A Must for Modern Mid-Sized Companies

 13.2.2024

 What exactly is an Integrated Management System (IMS)?
-As a management consultant, I come across a wide variety of answers to this question.
-The word integrated in particular makes a subtle but significant difference.
-Because if the integration only relates to the IT system used and not to the content it contains, it is far from being a real IMS.
+As a management consultant, I’ve encountered countless answers to this question.
+But one word always reveals a fundamental difference in understanding: integrated.
+Because if the “integration” refers only to the IT platform used — not the content and processes within — we’re not talking about a truly integrated system.

 Level 0: Isolated Management Systems